Cliff Odom

 Cliff Odom Sr. (born August 15, 1958) is an American former professional football player who was a linebacker in the National Football League (NFL).
-A third-round draft choice in 1980, he played thirteen years in the NFL with the Cleveland Browns, Baltimore and Indianapolis Colts and Miami Dolphins.
+A third-round draft choice (72nd overall) in 1980, he played thirteen years in the NFL with the Cleveland Browns, Baltimore and Indianapolis Colts and Miami Dolphins.
 His son, Chris Odom, played in the NFL for the Cleveland Browns, the team who drafted Cliff but is currently playing for the Arlington Renegades.